apache/datasketches-website/docs/MajorSketchFamilies.md

 ### [HyperLogLog Sketches]({{site.docs_dir}}/HLL/HLL.html): Estimating Stream Cardinalities
 The HyperLogLog (HLL) is a cardinality sketch similar to the above Theta sketches except they are anywhere from 2 to 16 times smaller in size.
-The HLL sketches can be Unioned, but set intersection and difference operations are not provided intrinsically, because the resulting error would be quite poor.
-If your application only requires cardinality estimation and Unioning and space is at a premium, the HLL sketch provided could be your best choice.
+The HLL sketches can be merged via the Union operator, but set intersection and difference operations are not provided intrinsically, because the resulting error would be quite poor.
+If your application only requires cardinality estimation and merging and space is at a premium, the HLL or CPC sketches would be your best choice.

-The [hll/HllSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/hll/HllSketch.java) can operate both on-heap and off-heap, provides the Union operators, and has both immutable compact, and updatable representations.
-It is available in Java, C++ and Python.
+The [hll/HllSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/hll/HllSketch.java) can operate both on-heap and off-heap, provides the Union operators, and has both immutable compact and updatable representations.

 ### [HyperLogLog Map Sketch]({{site.docs_dir}}/HLL/HllMap.html): Estimating Stream Cardinalities of Key-Value Pairs
 This is a specially designed sketch that addresses the problem of individually tracking value cardinalities of Key-Value (K,V) pairs in real-time, where the number of keys can be very large, such as IP addresses, or Geo identifiers, etc. Assigning individual sketches to each key would create unnecessary overhead.
 This sketch streamlines the process with much better space management.
 This [hllmap/UniqueCountMap](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/hllmap/UniqueCountMap.java) only operates on heap and does not provide Union capabilites.
-Since this is effectively a optimized hash-map of HLL sketches, the overall size is a direct function of the number of keys that it has seen it was intended to operate as a stand-alone sketch.
-This sketch is only available in Java.
+This sketch is effectively a optimized hash-map of HLL sketches.
+Like other hash-maps, the overall size is a direct function of the number of keys that it has seen.
+This sketch was designed to operate as a stand-alone sketch.

 ## Quantiles Sketches